vlvovch/fist-sampler/README.md

 See [input/input.AuAu.7.7.C0-5](input/input.AuAu.7.7.C0-5) for a sample input corresponding to 0-5% central Au-Au collisions, which includes the description of all the relevant parameters.

-The sampler requires a input file with the particlization hypersurface.
+The sampler requires an input file with the particlization hypersurface.
 One of the supported formats is the binary output from MUSIC.
 Such hypersurfaces are available [here](https://drive.google.com/drive/folders/1DMml4IXXcilEZaaTpGF2HM_2ICmeydpz?usp=sharing), based on a paper [https://arxiv.org/abs/2003.05852](https://arxiv.org/abs/2003.05852).
 To download the MUSIC hypersurfaces corresponding to 0-5% Au-Au collisions at various RHIC-BES energies run e.g.
 ```bash